godotengine/godot-docs/tutorials/vr/vr_primer.rst

 When Godot starts, each available interface will make itself known to the AR/VR server.
 GDNative interfaces are setup as singletons; as long as they are added to the list of GDNative singletons in your project, they will make themselves known to the server.

-You can use the function :ref:`get_interfaces() <class_ARVRServer_method_get_interfaces>` to return a list of available interfaces, but for this tutorial, we're going to use the :ref:`native mobile VR interface <class_MobileVRInterface>` in our examples.
+You can use the function :ref:`get_interfaces() <api:class_ARVRServer_method_get_interfaces>` to return a list of available interfaces, but for this tutorial, we're going to use the :ref:`native mobile VR interface <api:class_MobileVRInterface>` in our examples.
 This interface is a straightforward implementation that uses the 3DOF sensors on your phone for orientation and outputs a stereoscopic image to the screen.
 It is also available in the Godot core and outputs to screen on desktop, which makes it ideal for prototyping or a tutorial such as this one.

 To enable an interface, you execute the following code: